haijin-development/php-persistency/README.md

 <a name="c-2-2-8-4"></a>
 ##### find_by_if_absent

-Find an object by matching some of its fields or evaluate a closure if absent:
+Find an object by matching some of its fields or evaluate a callable if absent:

 ```php
 $user = Users_Collection::do()->find_by_if_absent([